Selena Zhao: Early career

 Zhao began skating at the age of four.
 She landed her first triple at the age of twelve and mastered all of them a year later.

 In the 2008-2009 season, Zhao won her regional competition and qualified for the U.S. Junior Figure Skating Championships on the juvenile level, placing 9th.
 A year later, at the intermediate level, she again won regionals and qualified for the U.S. Junior Figure Skating Championships on the intermediate level.
 The following season, she repeated the regional title at the intermediate level and made her third time consecutive appearance at the U.S. Junior Figure Skating Championships.

 In the 2011-12 season, Zhao won regionals at the novice level by 21.07 points and placed fourth at sectionals, to qualify for the 2012 U.S. Figure Skating Championships, where she finished seventh.

 For the 2012-13 season, Zhao moved to Chicago to train with Kori Ade and Rohene Ward, coaches of 2014 US Olympian Jason Brown.
 She won the inaugural US Challenge Skate at the junior level, ahead of Polina Edmunds.
 Zhao won regionals by 45.37 points but placed 5th at sectionals, missing qualification for the 2013 U.S. Figure Skating Championships.

 Zhao began working with coaches Christy Krall and Damon Allen, at the age of fourteen, prior to the 2013-14 season. but again missed the 2014 U.S. Figure Skating Championships after placing 5th at sectionals.

 2014-2015 season

 Zhao made her international debut on the ISU Junior Grand Prix during the 2014-15 figure skating season, representing Canada.
 Zhao finished 10th at her JGP event in Ljubljana, Slovenia and 9th at her JGP event in Dresden, Germany.

 At the 2015 Canadian Junior Championships, Zhao overcame a foot injury sustained while training a triple-triple jump combination to win the gold medal by 13.34 points.

-This earned her a spot for the 2015 World Junior Figure Skating Championships where she had the flu but competed anyway and placed 26th.
+This earned her a spot for the 2015 World Junior Figure Skating Championships where placed 26th while competing with the flu.